profproix/Jest/Readme.md

 - **Edge cases** – Unusual inputs or situations that might break your code.

 _Example:_ For a calculator’s `divide` function, you’d test normal division (like `divide(10, 2)` equals `5`) and also the edge case of dividing by zero to confirm the code handles it safely.

+Edge cases may seem unimportant because they’re rare, but remember:
+if something happens only **0.1% of the time** and you have **5 million users**, that still means **thousands of people** will encounter the issue.

 ## Jest